 MUST-TRY GEORGIAN DISHES

-Like a supra, a list of 20 dishes can be difficult to get through so this Georgian food guide has been organized by category to make it easier to digest.
+Like a supra, a list of 20 dishes can be difficult to get through, so this article on the food in Georgia has been organized by category to make it easier to digest.
 Click on a link to jump to any section of the guide.

 Other than khachapuri, there’s no better way to start this Georgian food guide than with khinkali.
-They’re one of the most popular dishes in Georgian cuisine and considered by many to be a national dish.
+Khinkali is one of the most popular dishes in Georgian cuisine and considered by many to be a national dish.

 Khinkali are similar to Shanghainese xiao long bao, except they’re boiled instead of steamed and made with a thicker skin.
 They’re also consumed a little differently.